Financial Wellness

 • Acknowledging the Mistake: It's easy to ignore our financial blunders.
 Taking responsibility for our actions can be liberating in the recovery process.
 It’s not about beating yourself up over past mistakes but owning up to them and understanding what went wrong.

 • Identifying the Root Causes: Did you overspend because you felt low and needed retail therapy?
 Or was it a lack of budgeting that caused your finances to spiral out of control?
-Identifying the root causes will help you understand your spending patterns, discover where you need to make changes, and prevent similar mistakes in the future.
+Identifying the root causes will help you understand your spending patterns, discover where you need to make changes and prevent similar mistakes in the future.

 • Learning from Past Mistakes: Mistakes are not failures if we learn from them.
 Reflect on your financial blunders - what lessons can they teach you?